sidaroz/ReactQuiz/README.md

 ## Future Features

-- Include an additional API which can include own questions.
+- Include an additional API which can include own questions
+- Allow multiple users to play one quiz together